doubleangels/NextDNSManager/README.md

 Improvements to the project's documentation are always welcome.
 You can suggest edits, updates, or new sections to make it more informative and user-friendly.

+### Translations

+See a translation that's not quite right?
+I only speak one language so please open an issue and tell me what's wrong. :)

 ### Code Contributions

 If you're interested in making code contributions, please open a pull request!